 “Yahweh and his Asherah” is written across the top of this eighth-century B.C. drawing on a ceramic pithos, or storage jar, from Kuntillet ‘Ajrud in the eastern Sinai.
 Image credit: Dr. Ze’ev Meshel and Avraham Hai/Tel Aviv University Institute of Archaeology.

 Reconstruction of the ancient jars revealed they were painted with animals, symbols, humans, deities, and several inscriptions.
 It is believed the drawing were made over a considerable period and by several different artists.
 The iconography is entirely Syrian/Phoenician and lacks any connection to the Egyptian models.

 The inscriptions are mostly in early Hebrew with some in the Phoenician script.
 Many of the inscriptions are religious in nature, invoking Yahweh, El, and Baal.

 What created an intense debate are the inscriptions that include the phrases "Yahweh of Samaria and his Asherah" and "Yahweh of Teman and his Asherah.

 Who or what was Asherah?
 The answer to this question depends on scholars’ interpretation of Asherah in relation to Yahweh.

 Painted on a jar found in Kuntilat Ajrud in the Sinai Peninsula.
-Image credit: Wikipedia
+Image credit: - Public Domain

-Some scholars make a distinction between Asherah the goddess and Asherah as an cultic object (sacred pole).
+Some scholars make a distinction between Asherah the goddess and Asherah as a cultic object (sacred pole).